 - Bacterial culture of a urine sample

-- Blood samples to look for other evidence of urinary tract disease or other systemic disease
+- Blood samples to look for other evidence of urinary tract disease or another systemic disease, such as kidney disease

 What is the treatment for FLUTD?